-Under section 88B of the NEL, the AEMC must take into account the revenue and pricing principles in making a Rule for, or with respect to, any matter or thing specified in items 15 to 24 and 25 to 26J in Schedule 1 of the NEL.
-The Commission has taken into account the revenue and pricing principles in making this Rule determination as the draft Rule relates to items 25, 26A, 26D and 26G of Schedule 1 of the NEL.
+Under section 88B of the NEL, in addition to the NEO, the AEMC must take into account the revenue and pricing principles in making a Rule for, or with respect to, any matter or thing specified in items 15 to 24 and 25 to 26J in Schedule 1 of the NEL.
+The Commission has taken into account the revenue and pricing principles in making this Rule determination as the Rule as made relates to items 25, 26A, 26D and 26G of Schedule 1 of the NEL.

-Some relevant aspects of the revenue and pricing principles relate to:
+Relevant aspects of the revenue and pricing principles include:

-providing a reasonable opportunity to service providers to recover efficient costs and ensuring that prices should allow for a return commensurate with the regulatory and commercial risks in providing the service; and having regard to the economic costs and risks of the potential for under and over utilisation of a distribution system with which a regulated network service provider provides direct control network services.
+- providing a reasonable opportunity to service providers to recover efficient costs and ensuring that prices should allow for a return commensurate with the regulatory and commercial risks in providing the service; and - having regard to the economic costs and risks of the potential for under and over utilisation of a distribution system with which a regulated network service provider provides direct control network services.